neo4jrb/activegraph/docs/Contributing.rst

 Communicating With the Neo4j.rb Team
 ------------------------------------

 GitHub issues are a great way to submit new bugs / ideas.
 Of course pull requests are welcome (though please check with us first if it's going to be a large change).
-We like tracking our GitHub issues with waffle.io (`neo4j <https://waffle.io/neo4jrb/neo4j>`_, `neo4j-core <https://waffle.io/neo4jrb/neo4j-core>`_, `neo4j-rake_tasks <https://waffle.io/neo4jrb/neo4j-rake_tasks>`_) but just through GitHub also works.

 We hang out mostly in our `Gitter.im chat room <https://gitter.im/neo4jrb/neo4j>`_ and are happy to talk or answer questions.
 We also are often around on the `Neo4j-Users Slack group <http://neo4j.com/blog/public-neo4j-users-slack-group/>`_.